What Is Liquidity In Matched Betting? An Overview

 4. If you’re ever super stuck, we’ve got you!
 We have tools you can use to fix most bets and you can always ask if you’re unsure about anything using our support team.

 Our experts are open and ready to help you 7 days a week.
-You can use email or live chat and we’re also proud to be the only Matched Betting service to offer phone support, so you give us a call if you ever think you’ve made a mistake or need a bet checked.
+You can use email or live chat to get in touch if you ever think you’ve made a mistake or need a bet checked.

 Can You Place A Lay Bet When There Is Low Liquidity?